-Student tag (only if you are a new member or misplaced yours).
-We encourage our members to volunteer within the OLLI organization.
-Please check those activities that you would like to know 2 more about.
-(Please do not check areas ] where you are already involved.) ο Address □ Falitina / Dua skua alia a □ Inatuu atau \exists StateZIP ☐ Editing/Proofreading ☐ Instructor Information Email ☐ Hospitality/Greeters ☐ Coffee Brigade ☐ Office Assistant ☐ Class Liaison Cell コ riome prione Ceii Committees Emergency Contact \square Social \square Volunteer Contact phone ☐ Curriculum ☐ Finance \square Instructor Support \square Bonus Events • directory so members can contact each other.
-If you To better serve and understand our DO NOT want your cont tact information listed, please check here. \square members and their talents, please notographs will be taken by staff and other members obook, publicity materials or bulletin board displays. specify your professional background.
+Name organization.
+Please check those activities that you would like to know more about.
+(Please do not check areas where you are already involved.)
+Address City StateZIP Editing/Proofreading Instructor Hospitality/Greeters Coffee Brigade Cell □ Office Assistant □ Class Liaison Committees Emergency Contact NameContact phone □ Social □ Volunteer □ Curriculum □ Finance □ Instructor Support □ Bonus Events Each term we publish a directory so members can contact each other.
+If you DO NOT want your contact information listed, please check here.
+To better serve and understand our members and their talents, please specify your professional background.